Large Sample Mean-Field Stochastic Optimization

 This proves the limit in~\eqref{eq:operatorconvergece0}.
 By applying Fatou's lemma, \eqref{eq:Estarcon} and \eqref{eq:operatorconvergece0}, we obtain that

 This proves~\eqref{eq:mustar} for all $\omega\in\hat{\Omega}_0$ with some $\hat{\Omega}_0\subset\hat{\Omega}$ satisfying $\hat{\Px}(\hat{\Omega}_0)=1$.

-We next prove the uniqueness of a solutions to the FPK equation \eqref{eq:mustar} in the trajectory sense.
-This can be done by verifying the conditions (DH1)-(DH4) imposed in Theorem 4.4 of \cite{Manitaetal2015}.
-To this purpose, for fixed $\omega\in\hat{\Omega}_0$, and for $(t,e,\mu)\in[0,T]\times E\times{\cal P}_2(E)$, define
+We next prove the uniqueness of a solution to the FPK equation \eqref{eq:mustar} in the trajectory sense.
+This is done by verifying the conditions (DH1)-(DH4) imposed in Theorem 4.4 of \cite{Manitaetal2015}.
+For fixed $\omega\in\hat{\Omega}_0$, and for $(t,e,\mu)\in[0,T]\times E\times{\cal P}_2(E)$, define